-The AF consists of high quality bonds and short term investments, no equities.
-Total assets of the fund at December 31, 2019 were \$124.9 M and there was an actuarial surplus of \$5.2 M at that same date.
+The AF consists of high-quality bonds and short term investments, no equities.
+Total assets of the fund at December 31, 2020 were \$134.6 million and there was an actuarial surplus of \$4.6 million at that same date.

-Bond interest rates remained low throughout the year and therefore annuity rates were also low, ranging between 1.5 per cent and 2.6 per cent for the year.
-The fund is managed by TDAM of Regina and the chart below shows it composition as at December 31, 2019.
+Bond interest rates remained low throughout the year and therefore, annuity rates were also low, ranging between 1.0 per cent and 1.8 per cent for the year.
+The fund is managed by TDAM of Regina and the chart below shows its composition as at December 31, 2020.